 Rev. Jason Bone

-Jason began his time in Rangers in 1989 at the age of 5 and has been involved ever since.
-He leads the Adventure Rangers group at Spring First Church and serves as the National Council President on the national Royal Rangers executive committee.
+Jason joined Royal Rangers in 1989 at the age of 5 and has been involved ever since.
+He leads the Adventure Rangers group at Spring First Church and serves as the National Council President on the national executive committee.

 Growing up in Royal Rangers, Jason earned the Gold Medal of Achievement in 1999, became a member of Frontiersmen Camping Fellowship in 1997, served as Chapter Scout from 2000-2002 and completed his Wilderness vigil in 2005.

-As a leader, Jason has completed the Platinum level of the Organizational Leaders Training, earned 3 Medals of Excellence, completed the 'Advanced' level of the Outpost Leaders Advancement Levels and attended Advanced Academy, the Johnnie Barnes Excellence Initiative, National Rangers Ministry Camp, World Class Outpost, Ranger Kids Training Conference, National Training Camp, and Advanced National Training Camp.
-Jason also serves as an Instructor Trainer and Academy Instructor as a part of the Rangers Ministry Academy.
-Jason is a third-generation Royal Ranger leader and his number one desire in Royal Rangers is to see Spirit-filled leaders develop meaningful mentoring relationships with young men through effective discipleship and training.
+As a leader, Jason has completed the Platinum level of the Organizational Leaders Training, earned 3 Medals of Excellence, completed the ‘Advanced’ level of the Outpost Leaders Advancement Levels and attended Advanced Academy, the Johnnie Barnes Excellence Initiative, National Rangers Ministry Camp, World Class Outpost, Ranger Kids Training Conference, National Training Camp, and Advanced National Training Camp.
+He also serves as an Instructor Trainer and Academy Instructor as a part of the Rangers Ministry Academy.
+Jason is a third-generation Royal Rangers leader and his number one desire in ministry is to see Spirit-filled leaders mentor young men into Christlikeness through effective discipleship and training.

-Jason and his wife Amanda were married 2007 and live in Cypress with their two beautiful daughters while owning and operating a private preschool.
-Jason is a licensed minister with the General Council of the Assemblies of God, holds a B.B.A. in Management from Texas A&M University and has completed his diploma in Royal Rangers Organizational Leadership through Berean School of the Bible.
+Jason and his wife Amanda married 2007 and live in Cypress with their two beautiful daughters while owner-operating a private preschool.
+Jason is a licensed minister with the General Council of the Assemblies of God, holds a B.B.A. in management from Texas A&M University and holds a diploma in Royal Rangers Organizational Leadership through Berean School of the Bible.